apollographql/graphql-summit-2024-performance-workshop/router/README.md

 the cache misses are all over the place

-=> explain the query planner cache
+=> look at the query planner cache

 ```yaml
 supergraph: